Operation Round Up

 Denton MD 21629

-Applications are reviewed at the monthly meeting of the Trust board of directors and a decision is made on disbursement of funds.
-Application forms are available at the bottom of this page as Adobe PDF files.
+Applications are reviewed at the monthly meeting of the Trust Board of Directors and at those meetings they also decide on the disbursement of funds.
+Application forms are available here: Individual/Family or Organization.
+For more information, click here or contact Laurie Bireley at 877-892-0001 extension 7733.